gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 They were good solutions.
 Both were clever and interesting.
 But they were not what I wanted.
 The sticking point for me was that in both cases the expectation was that I would have to include an OTA module in all my repos.
 In other words, identical code would have to be copied to each Pico project.
 I didn't like that idea.
 It could turn into a maintenance problem.
 Any changes to the OTA code would mean copying it and committing it in multiple places.
-I foresaw headaches.
-I have several Pico projects.<br>
+I foresaw headaches since I have several Pico projects.<br>
 Long story short: I decided to write my own OTA module.
 Yes, it was a major digression.
 But it would avoid much pain in the long run.